BradWebb101/Kaggle-Titanic-Problem/README.md

 * [Setup](#Setup)

 ## Introduction
 This project was my submission to the Machine Learning competition from Kaggle on the Titanic mortality problem.
-Finished top 25% for competition cycle.
+Finished top 25% for competition cycle (Files removed at end of competition cycle). https://www.kaggle.com/bradwebb101

 ## Technologies
 Project was created with Python 3.7, libraries include: